 Beginning in the 20th century the region experienced a dramatic industrialization process with growth rates exceeding even those of developed nations.
 Explosive growth in exports such as textiles, electronics, auto parts, and petroleum lead to double-digit economic growth, greatly increasing local GDPs.
-Though roughly 14% of the population currently lives below the poverty line, regional economies have grown and now supply both skilled and semi-skilled workers to other countries.

-The 2008 global financial crisis caused damage to the economies of Southeast Asia.
+Though in economies of Southeast Asia.
 While the financial sector did not engage in high-risk lending practices, there was a severe drop in exports due to a global reduction in spending from which the countries are still recovering.